 I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) I.D.4.a) The patient population must reflect the full spectrum of neurological disorders across the lifespan, to include understanding of normal neural development and cognitive aging, and including patients seen in outpatient, inpatient, emergency, and intensive care settings. ^(Core) I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core) complex a and and Intent: The clinical learning environment has become increasingly and often includes care providers, students, and post-graduate residents and om multiple disciplines.
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) I.D.5.
+The institutional volume and variety of operative experience must be adequate to ensure a sufficient number and distribution of basic and complex cases (as determined by the Review Committee) for each resident in the program. ^(Core) I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core)

+Background and Intent: The clinical learning environment has become increasingly complex and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
 The presence of these practitioners and their learners enriches the learning environment.
 Programs have a responsibility to monitor the learning environment to ensure that residents' education is not compromised by the presence of other providers and learners.